Researchers’ Support Pack

 “Overwhelming use of jargon!”

-Panel members understand well that medical research is a technical field, yet unnecessarily technical language frequently finds its way into lay summaries and patient documents.
-Describe medical, technical and business terms in clear language and explain (not just expand) acronyms.
 For example, “This study will investigate whether endoscopy (where a tiny camera is inserted into the body to examine internal organs or take samples) is effective at…” You may also wish to consider the inclusion of a glossary.

-Also try to use the simplest word or phrase that you can wherever possible – instead of requested, try asked; rather than asking people to make a decision, ask them to decide.
+Also try to use the simplest word or phrase that you can wherever possible – instead of ‘requested’, try ‘asked’; rather than asking people to ‘make a decision’, ask them to ‘decide’.
 Avoid Latin terms like “per” and symbols that people may be less familiar with such as “<” (less than) or “n=” (number of).

 “Please explain [ambiguous generic medical/research word]” “I would have thought a positive test is a good thing?”

-Panel members often comment that common words in the English language have specific meanings in science that members of the general public may not be aware of.
-In some ways, these kinds of words can be jargon in disguise, because they are similar to every day speech but different in the research context.
-Examples we often see are: intervention, randomised, significant, anonymised, bias, pathway, protein, theory, model, positive/negative, novel etc.
+Panel members often comment that common words in the English language have specific meanings in science that members of the public may not be aware of.
+In some ways, these kinds of words can be jargon in disguise, because they are like everyday speech but different in the research context.

 5. Are descriptions clear?